probonopd/linuxdeployqt/README.md

 # linuxdeployqt [![Build Status](https://travis-ci.org/probonopd/linuxdeployqt.svg?branch=master)](https://travis-ci.org/probonopd/linuxdeployqt) [![discourse](https://img.shields.io/badge/forum-discourse-orange.svg)](http://discourse.appimage.org/t/linuxdeployqt-new-linux-deployment-tool-for-qt/57) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/probonopd/AppImageKit?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![irc](https://img.shields.io/badge/IRC-%23AppImage%20on%20freenode-blue.svg)](https://webchat.freenode.net/?channels=AppImage)

 This Linux Deployment Tool for Qt, `linuxdeployqt`, takes an application as input and makes it self-contained by copying in the Qt libraries and plugins that the application uses into a bundle.
-This can optionally be put into an [AppImage](http://appimage.org/).
+This can optionally be put into an [AppImage](http://appimage.org/), and, using [fpm](https://github.com/probonopd/linuxdeployqt/issues/9), into cross-distro deb and rpm packages.

 ## Differences to macdeployqt
 This tool is conceptually based on the [Mac Deployment Tool](http://doc.qt.io/qt-5/osx-deployment.html), `macdeployqt` in the tools applications of the Qt Toolkit, but has been changed to a slightly different logic and other tools needed for Linux.